A merchant services career will help you increase your residual income.

 On days where Ralph is excited to start his day, he’ll set his alarm for 7 am and hits the ground running.
 On other days when he just wants to stay in bed a little longer, he’ll sleep in and enjoy a relaxing morning.

-When he goes out cold-calling, business owners are excited to talk with him about eliminating 100% of their processing fees.
+When he goes out cold-calling, business owners are excited to talk with him about the unique credit merchant services that Shift has to offer: eliminating 100% of their processing fees.

-Ralph has no problem selling Shift’s merchant services.
+Ralph has no problem selling Shift’s merchant processing services.
 With no monthly fees or year-long contracts, the service practically sells itself.

 Every time Ralph makes a sale, the process is super quick.
 The merchant application is short, and customers appreciate that all of Shift’s business is done month-to-month.

 Everyone hopes that their job will earn them a good income.
-A merchant services career can help you increase your monthly revenue.
+Knowing how to sell merchant services from home can help you increase your monthly revenue by turning into a merchant services career.

-Both Darla and Ralph work hard for their money, but only one feels like his paycheck reflects the work he does.
+Both Darla and Ralph work hard for their money, but only one feels like his paycheck reflects the hard work he does.

-With this income, she doesn’t have enough money to put toward her goals or hobbies, and she has to go out and sell to more business or she won’t make rent for that month.
+With this income, she doesn’t have enough money to put toward her goals or hobbies, and she has to go out and sell to more businesses or she won’t make rent for that month.
+It’s especially a problem when her merchant leads run out.

 She’s building the organization’s bottom line at her own expense while her company is pocketing 90% of her account’s profitability.
 She makes less than Ralph, and relies on a cash advance to stay ahead of the bills on slower months.

 The stress from Darla’s job makes her feel trapped.
-She makes a tiny residual income from her sales, but she’s always nervous that her customers will leave her for a better processing company.
+She makes a tiny residual income from her credit card processing sales jobs, but she’s always nervous that her customers will leave her for a better processing company.

-Because of her limited income, Darla lacks a sense of security in her merchant services career.
+Because of her limited income, Darla lacks a sense of security in her merchant service career.

 Ralph loves the money that he makes, and he’s excited to know he can make even more!